jonathanstark/margo/readme.md

 Files
 ----

-There are only two files that should need editing:
+There is only one file that you need to edit:

-* `margo/.htaccess` - gives you purty URLs
-* `margo/.margo/config.json` - the margo configuration file - contains various settings for your blog
+* `margo/.margo/config.json` - contains various settings for your blog

 Usage
 ----

 Here's the easiest possible setup:

-1. Place the parent `margo` directory in webroot directory of your web server
+1. Place the parent `margo` directory in the webroot directory of your web server
 1. Visit `http://yousite.com/margo/sample-post-one` in your web browser

 You should see the sample post appear.